Štip: Transportation

 There is a large fleet of private taxi vehicles in the city, with very competitive prices.

-You can visit Stip traveling by car using the highway M-5 (Stip-Kocani-Delcevo) in North Macedonia, and the connection to E-75 highway Stip-Veles.
+Štip can be reached by car through the M-5 highway (Štip-Kočani-Delčevo) in North Macedonia, and the connection to the E-75 Štip-Veles highway.

-Travel direction in the region goes via route R-601 (Stip-Plackovica) and R-526 that goes through the city and connects to freeway M-5.
+Travel direction in the region goes via the R-601 (Štip-Plačkovica) and R-526 routes that go through the city and connect to the M-5 freeway.

 Education

-There are numerous pre-school, elementary/primary and middle school institutions in Štip.
+There are numerous pre-school, elementary/primary and middle school institutions in Štip and its municipal area.

 There are five high/secondary schools, each somewhat specialized in a particular field, according to the educational policy of North Macedonia.
 The five high schools are as follows: